ritaturk/xenko-docs/manual/getting-started/manage-assets.md

-# Manage assets
+# Manage Assets

-After you add an asset to your game project, you may need to make some changes to the asset in order to make it suitable your your game environment.
+After you add an asset to your game project, you may need to make some changes to the asset in order to make it suitable to your game environment.

 This page will show you how to edit your game assets.
 As an example, you’ll change the color of a Sphere [Procedural Model](xref:procedural-model).